Grindelwald Switzerland - Vacation Guide

 Grindelwald lies at the foot of the notorious Eiger north face.
 It is a village in the Bernese Oberland surrounded by the pristine mountain range of Mount Eiger, Mönch and Jungfrau.
 The valley’s numerous vantage points make Grindelwald one of Switzerland’s largest ski resort destination.
-It also entails some of the world’s most renowned excursions, one of which is a visit to Europe’s highest railway stations at the Kleine Scheidegg followed by the ascend to Jungfraujoch which is also known as Top of Europe.
+It also entails some of the world’s most renowned excursions along the Swiss Mountain railways, one of which visits Europe’s highest railway stations at the Kleine Scheidegg followed by the ascend to Jungfraujoch which is also known as Top of Europe.

 The Grindelwald region’s stunning scenery of flowering meadows and mountainous landscapes has attracted guests for many years since its start of alpine tourism.
 The Jungfrau region’s cultural landscapes are awarded each year in order to maintain and preserve this aesthetic charm.
-Grindelwald is not only a beautiful vacation destination but also an ideal starting location for an endless amount of excursions and activities.
+A Grindelwald, Switzerland vacation doesn’t only make for a beautiful destination but also an ideal starting location with easy access to Swiss Mountain railways and an endless amount of excursions and activities.

-Grindelwald is the ultimate playground for mountaineers, skiers and really any traveller wanting to experience Switzerland’s beauty.
-One of the most thrilling excursions within the Bernese Oberland region includes visiting the Jungfraujoch, also often referred to as the Top of Europe.
+A Grindelwald, Switzerland vacation has the ultimate playground for mountaineers, skiers and really any traveller wanting to experience Switzerland’s beauty.
+One of the most thrilling excursions within the Bernese Oberland region is among the Swiss Mountain railways and includes visiting the Jungfraujoch, also often referred to as the Top of Europe.
 The Grindelwald glacier village presents visitors with an endless amount of year round activities and excursions.

-The Schilthorn’s summit offers the ultimate Swiss skyline of the Eiger, Mönch and Jungfrau and is elevated at 2,970m/9,744 ft.
+The Schilthorn’s summit is a must-see during any Grindelwald, Switzerland vacation.
+It offers the ultimate Swiss skyline of the Eiger, Mönch and Jungfrau and is elevated at 2,970 m/9,744 ft.
 In addition to its spectacular view, the summit features a revolving restaurant called Piz Gloria.
 Visitors can enjoy a delicious meal while having a 360° panoramic view.
-The Schilthorn can be reached from Grindelwald by taking a train and bus to Stechelberg’s valley station, from where the Schilthorn aerial cableway departs.
+The Schilthorn can be reached from Grindelwald by taking a train along the Swiss Mountain railways and a bus to Stechelberg’s valley station, from where the Schilthorn aerial cableway departs.

 The Schnyige Platte historic cogwheel train brings guests back in time to the Belle Epoque with its 19th century vintage rolling stock.
-The mountain station is at an altitude of 2,076m/6,811ft and features an authentic Swiss restaurant along an Alpine Garden.
-Schnyige Platte’ cogwheel train is accessible to Grindelwald visitors by train from Zweilütschine to Wilderswil.
+The mountain station is at an altitude of 2,076 m/6,811 ft and features an authentic Swiss restaurant along an Alpine Garden.
+Schnyige Platte’ cogwheel train is accessible to Grindelwald visitors by train on the Swiss Mountain railways from Zweilütschine to Wilderswil.

 Interlaken is also located in the Bernese Oberland between Lake Thun and Lake Brienz.
-Interlaken is an ideal starting point for many mountain and lake excursions and is 30 minutes away via car or train.
+Interlaken is 30 minutes away via car or train, and is an ideal starting point for many mountain and lake excursions along the Swiss Mountain railways.
 Interlaken’s lakeside location offers visitors beautiful cruises among historic paddle steamers.
 Interlaken is mainly a vacation destination however also a conventional location of international importance and the gateway for many mountain excursions.

-The Golden Pass Line is a panoramic train route that spans from the shores of Lake Lucerne to the vineyards of Lake Geneva.
+The Golden Pass Line is a panoramic train route that spans across the Swiss Mountain railways from the shores of Lake Lucerne to the vineyards of Lake Geneva.
 It is popular to take the Golden Pass train to and from Montreux.
-Visitors board the train in Interlaken from where the train proceeds towards Montreux.
+Visitors on their Grindelwald, Switzerland vacation board the train in Interlaken from where the train proceeds towards Montreux.
 The train duration between Grindelwald and Montreux is approx. 3 hours whereas the route in its entirety takes about 5 hours.

 St. Beatus Caves

-The St. Beauts caves’ subterranean waterfalls, stalagmite and stalagmite formations are a spectacular sight that can be explored at depths of 1,000m/3,280ft.
-These caves are located on the shores of Lake Thun and can be reached from Grindelwald within 80 minutes via bus or train.
+The St. Beatus caves’ subterranean waterfalls, stalagmite and stalactite formations are a spectacular sight that can be explored at depths of 1,000 m/3,280 ft.
+These caves are located on the shores of Lake Thun and can be reached from Grindelwald within 80 minutes on the bus or a train on the Swiss Mountain railways.
 Visit Switzerland’s first and only underground cave museum as a half or even full day excursion.

 Bernese Oberland Cruises

-The Bernese Oberland Navigation has a fleet of 12 cruise boats and 2 paddle steamers that navigate either Lake Brienz or Thun year round.
-The cruises depart from Interlaken Ost and West, which is about 35 minutes from Grindelwald via car or train.
+The Bernese Oberland Navigation has a fleet of 12 cruise boats and 2 paddle steamers that navigate either Lake Brienz or Thun year-round.
+The cruises depart from Interlaken Ost and West, which is about 35 minutes from Grindelwald via car or train on the Swiss Mountain railways.
 This excursion offers a unique perspective of the Bernese Oberland on the water.
-Enjoy a leisurely cruise during the day or evening with entertainment and beautiful views.
+Enjoy a leisurely cruise on your Grindelwald, Switzerland vacation.
+Cruise during the day or evening with entertainment and beautiful views.

-Grindelwald and its surrounding region feature 300km (186 miles) of maintained walking trails.
-One of the region’s most beautiful hiking route stretches from Grindelwald-First to the Schynige Platte.
+Grindelwald and its surrounding region feature 300 km (186 miles) of maintained walking trails.
+Accessible by Swiss Mountain railways, one of the region’s most beautiful hiking route stretches from Grindelwald-First to the Schynige Platte.
 Even the easier hiking paths feature fantastic views of the Eiger, Mönch and Jungfrau including the route that leads from Männlichen to the Kleine Scheidegg.

 Grindelwald’s Golf Course features a driving range and 9-hole course for beginners and experienced golfers.
-The course and its beautiful mountain scenery lie at the foot of Mount Eiger.
+The course and its beautiful mountain scenery lie at the foot of Mount Eiger, where you can take the Swiss Mountain railways to the top.
 This is Switzerland’s only golf course at which players do not need a golfing license to play.
 Therefore it is a great opportunity to explore Grindelwald’s natural beauty while practicing a leisure sport.

 Other Summer Sports